 Blood flows out of your heart and into a large blood vessel called the aorta.
 The aortic valve connects the heart and aorta.
 The aortic valve opens so blood can flow out.
 It then closes to keep blood from returning to the heart.

-Aortic valve surgery is done to replace the aortic valve in your heart.
+You may need aortic valve surgery to replace the aortic valve in your heart if:

 Aortic valve replacement; Aortic valvuloplasty; Aortic valve repair; Replacement - aortic valve

 Before your surgery you will receive general anesthesia.
-This will make you unconscious and unable to feel pain.
+You will be asleep and pain free.